You Did Not Hear This in the State of the Union Speech (2010)

 A Representatives Role & The People

 The people no longer feel like they are being represented by their representatives.
 The people have begun to feel that the elected view their position as a vote to be subjected to their rule, rather than a vote for them to act as a duly appointed representative.
-There is nothing in the word ‘representative’ that says ‘tell us how to live, tell us how we want to spend our tax money, tell us what to do’.
+There is nothing in the word ‘representative’ that suggests a representative should ‘tell us how to live, tell us how we want to spend our tax money, or tell us what to do’.
 In fact, the word itself is supposed to indicate that ‘representatives’ act on the behalf of the voice of the person, group, or organization they represent.
 Our representatives are forgetting that role.

 The people see the ear of our representatives tuned to lobbyists.
 Lobbyists are the voice of special interests.
 The one voice that time and again appears to reach the ear of our representatives appears to be the voice of the lobbyists, who are effectively representing for those who pay them, and not necessarily the people at large.
-The people are left with the perception that our representatives listen to the voice of those who give them money rather than to the people’s voice.
+The people are left with the perception that our representatives listen to the voice of those who give them money to campaign rather than to the people’s voice.

 The people desperately seek a way to have their voice heard by their representatives.
 They have been promised transparent government and open processes, and that has not yet occurred.
 The people are painfully aware of the apparent closed-door and back room meetings that occur.
 The people find it hard to believe their voice is being heard through those closed doors.
 The people are already beginning to indicate, by vote, that no matter what party, that they simply want to be represented by their representatives.

 A Representatives Role & The Party